-It applies to individuals who manage people.
+This unit applies to all managers and team leaders who manage people.
 It covers work allocation and the methods to review performance, reward excellence and provide feedback where there is a need for improvement.

 The unit makes the link between performance management and performance development, and reinforces both functions as a key requirement for effective managers.